 Even parents who work full-time jobs want to be a part of the classroom when they can.
 Inviting parents to be involved is such an easy way to make them feel welcome!
 Besides volunteering, parents can be guest speakers or topic experts, participate in Career Day, attend author’s celebrations, etc.

 I’m using the term “parents” in this post, but when addressing families, I try to be mindful of diverse situations and backgrounds.
-Parents, guardians, families, whatever term you use, I’d check if it makes all feel welcome.
+Parents, guardians, families, “your grown-ups at home,” whatever term you use, I’d check if it makes all feel welcome.

 Wow, that turned out to be a pretty long list!
-I hope you found some good reminders here, or even some new ideas, that will help you get started building parent-teacher relationships on Day 1.
+I hope you found some helpful tips to get started building parent-teacher relationships on Day 1.